j-j-williams/CoarseGrained-VortexShedding/README.md

+### GitHub Repository

+This GitHub repo features the following:
+1. `Vortex Shedding Data`: Simulation files for cylinder flow at a range of Reynolds numbers Re, both transient and steady-state
+2. `Processing Vortex Shedding Data`: Python scripts and notebooks for post-processing and visualizing this data
+3. `Main`: Python scripts and notebooks for finding reduced-order models for cylinder vortex shedding

 ### Vortex Shedding

 Vortex shedding is an important and striking physical phenomenon observed in fluids charaterized by alternating, periodic vortices behind a body in a freestream with sufficient Reynolds number Re.
 Below is the cylinder flow's vorticity flowfield at Re=100, from a zero initial condition through its transient phase until steady state.